Year 2025 AGM Reports For AGM held on 9th May 2026

 The church accounts have been prepared and audited, copies are available as required.

-We increased our planned giving as stated last year and the PCC have agreed to a 5% increase for 2025 to £34,650.
+We increased our planned giving as stated last year and the PCC has agreed to an 8% increase for 2026 to £37,500.
 This is as much as the PCC felt we would be able to raise.

 Our income for the year has exceeded our outgoings, thanks in main part to some generous donations and excellent fundraising by our fundraising team.
 Grateful thanks to them all and to everyone who helps with the collecting, counting and banking of the money.

-With regard to Gift Aid, all claims for 2024 have been completed including for small donations (ie. from the collection plate) and the refunds received.
+With regard to Gift Aid, all claims for 2025 have been completed including for small donations (i.e.. from the collection plate) and the refunds received.
 The amounts are shown in the accounts.

-The numbers of people giving through the envelope scheme remains at 8 and for the standing order scheme is now 12.
-Donations under the Parish Giving Scheme (ie by direct debit) are also shown in the accounts as are refunds paid by HMRC monthly.
+The numbers of people giving through the envelope scheme has now dropped to 6 and for the standing order scheme is now 10.
+Donations under the Parish Giving Scheme (i.e. by Direct Debit) are also shown in the accounts as are refunds paid by HMRC monthly.

 Julie Foley